Azruddin Mohamed: Career

+On 11 June 2024, the United States Department of State imposed sanctions on Mohamed and his father, Nazar Mohamed, for acts of public corruption and the avoidance of more than US$50 million in duty taxes on gold exports.

+Mohamed launched his presidential campaign with We Invest in Nationhood in May 2025.
+In response, United States Ambassador Nicole Theriot warned that the U.S. would cut economic ties with a potential Mohamed administration, stating that the U.S. "would have to make sure that we didn't work with him specifically".
 Among his campaign promises was a pledge to donate his presidential salary to charity.

-On 11 June 2024, the United States Department of State imposed sanctions on Mohamed and his father, Nazar Mohamed, for acts of public corruption and the avoidance of more than US$50 million in duty taxes on gold exports.

-In response to Mohamed's presidential bid – which he launched in late May 2025 – United States Ambassador Nicole Theriot warned that the US would cut economic ties with a potential Mohamed administration, stating that the US "would have to make sure that we didn't work with him specifically".

 Mohamed was arrested by Guyanese police on 31 October 2025, following an extradition request by the U.S. on the basis of a federal grand jury indictment in Florida.

+Since 2025, Mohamed has been the leader of We Invest in Nationhood, which was formed to contest the 2025 general election.
+The party achieved second place in the election, and in January 2026, Mohamed was elected leader of the Opposition.